tidyverse/tidyverse.org/content/learn.md

 * [Data visualisation with ggplot2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) by
   Rick Scavetta, hosted on datacamp.
 Covers the basics of ggplot2.
 Followed by [part 2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2) which covers more advanced topics.

+* [Exploratory data analysis in R: case study](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) by David Robinson, hosted on datacamp.
+This course brings ggplot2 and dplyr to action on a real dataset, also introducing broom for tidying model output and how to tidy up data to help you explore your dataset.

 ## University courses